 Three decades later, The Blob would come to theaters again, this time reinvented as the courier of some of the most imaginative cinematic grotesquery to grace the screen at the time, in great company with The Thing and Cronenberg’s The Fly.
 The ’88 Blob remake has effects that hold up very well, even as the squeamish (and even not-so-squeamish) among us may wish they didn’t.
 Directed by the stunningly reliable Chuck Russell, who also gave us the third Elm Street film, The Mask, and helmed one of the many great episodes of the best season of Fringe, The Blob pulls no punches in depending how horrific it must be to be slowly devoured by an ever-growing space amoeba.
 It is a gooey, gruesome feat of a movie that single-handedly makes a case for the potential of remakes.
 Today marks the 40th anniversary of its theatrical wide release.

 Finally, August 5th marks the North American release date of Silent Hill 3, currently (and possibly forever) the last universally beloved game in the series (don’t look at me, I love Silent Hill 4: The Room, but it’s always had detractors who think it veered too far off course from the series origins).
 I have a CoaFJ entry that covers my love for the Silent Hill franchise as a whole, but Silent Hill 3 is perhaps where the franchise should have ended.
-While it’s “good” ending is too brief and almost whimsical to be truly satisfactory, everything up to it feels like a perfect combination of what preceded it.
-The story is more personal than the first entry (though not quite as personal as the second), but also keeps a greater focus on the overall mythology stakes than does Silent Hill 2.
+While its “good” ending is too brief and almost too whimsical to be truly satisfactory, everything up to it feels like a perfect combination of what preceded it.
+The story is more personal than the first game (though not quite as personal as the second), but also keeps a greater focus on the overall mythology and stakes than does Silent Hill 2.
 It also has some of the most harrowing, frightening moments in the series, and that’s really, really, really saying something.